On Transportation of Mini-batches: A Hierarchical Approach: Background on mini-batch optimal transport

 \textbf{Challenges of stochastic dual solver}: Using stochastic optimization to solve the Kantorovich dual form is a possible approach to deal with large-scale OT, i.e. Wasserstein GAN~\cite{arjovsky2017wasserstein,leygonie2019adversarial}.
 However, the obtained distance has been shown to be very different from the original Wasserstein distance~\cite{mallasto2019well,stanczuk2021wasserstein}.
 Using input convex neural networks is another choice to approximate the Brenier potential~\cite{makkuva2020optimal}.
 Nevertheless, recent work~\cite{korotin2021neural} has indicated that input convex neural networks are not sufficient (have limited power) in approximating the Brenier potential.
 Furthermore, both mentioned approaches are restricted in the choice of ground metric.
-In particular, $\mathcal{L}_1$ norm is used in Wasserstein GAN to make the constraint of dual form into the Lipchitz constraint and $\mathcal{L}_2$ norm is for the existence of the Brenier potential.
+In particular, the $\mathcal{L}_1$ norm is used in Wasserstein GAN to make the constraint of dual form into the Lipchitz constraint and the $\mathcal{L}_2$ norm is for the existence of the Brenier potential.

-\textbf{Mini-batch solution:} As a popular alternative approach for stable large-scale OT with flexible choices of the ground metric, the mini-batch optimal transport is proposed~\cite{genevay2018learning,sommerfeld2019optimal} and has been widely used in various applications \cite{arjovsky2017wasserstein,deshpande2018generative,sommerfeld2019optimal,bhushan2018deepjdot}.
+\textbf{Mini-batch solution:} As a popular alternative approach for stable large-scale OT with flexible choices of the ground metric, the mini-batch optimal transport is proposed~\cite{genevay2018learning,sommerfeld2019optimal} and has been widely used in various applications including generative modeling~\cite{arjovsky2017wasserstein,deshpande2018generative,salimans2018improving,kolouri2018sliced,bunne2019learning}, domain adaptation~\cite{bhushan2018deepjdot,lee2019sliced}, and crowd counting~\cite{wang2020DMCount}.
 In this approach, the original $n$ samples are divided into subsets (mini-batches) of size $m$, where $m$ is often the largest number that the computer can process, then an alternative solution of the original OT problem is formed by aggregating these smaller OT solutions from mini-batches.
+In practice, mini-batch OT is often used in iterative procedures where each step requires transporting only a small fraction of samples e.g., estimating gradient of neural networks for stochastic optimization schemes.

-We now state an adapted definition of mini-batch OT (m-OT) scheme that was formulated in~\cite{fatras2020learning}, including its two key parts: its transportation cost and its transportation plan.
+We now state an adapted definition of the mini-batch OT (m-OT) scheme that was formulated in~\cite{fatras2020learning}, including its two key parts: its transportation cost and its transportation plan.